NethermindEth/el-node-spec/docs/docs/graft/demo.md

 ![Select panel](/img/graft-el-select-panel.png)

-The firs time the panel is added an _Panel plugin not found_ error message will be show in the panel placeholder.
-This is a normal behavior because the panel is completely empty.
-At this point you can start editing the panel and add the desired metrics and visualization.
-Once the panel is ready press the `Save library panel` button at the top-right section of the panel editor like the image below:
+The first time the panel is added, a _Panel plugin not found_ error message will be shown in the panel placeholder.
+This is normal behavior because the panel is completely empty.
+At this point, you can start editing the panel and adding the desired metrics and visualization.
+Once the panel is ready, press the `Save library panel` button at the top-right section of the panel editor like the image below:

 ![Save panel](/img/graft-el-panel-save.png)